-- suggested travel distance (see Table 2 on page 70). - Where the building incorporates a basement, any stairway from the basement that extends to the upper floors should be is separated by a fire-resisting lobby or corridor between that basement and the protected stairway.
+- Where the building incorporates a basement, any stairway from the basement that extends to the upper floors should be separated by a fire-resisting lobby or corridor between the basement and the protected stairway. - If the basement is served only by a single stairway then it should accommodate no more than 60 people.

 This principle applies to taller buildings (up to 18m).
-However, where your building has more than three upper storeys, ask advice from a competent person.
+However, where your building has more than three upper storeys ask advice from a competent person.